 Authors, speech writers, and speakers are talented in making emotionally moving communications.
 The rest of us….not as much.
 Emotional talk may not have been part of our upbringing, poetry may not be our best skill, charisma may require more confidence that we currently have, and vulnerability may scare us into silence.
 Yet we still want to connect with our lovers and loved ones.
 So how can we reconnect our emotions with our communications, especially for our most intimate relationships?

-First, let’s use a Feelings Wheel to help us remember just how many emotion words are available for us.
-For practice, pick any word in the lower half of this wheel and think about how you might write a sentence or two using that word.
+First, let’s use a Feelings Wheel, originally developed by Dr. Gloria Wilcox, to help us remember just how many emotion words are available for us.
+For practice, pick any positive word in the feelings wheel and think about how you might write a sentence or two using that word.
 Now think about how you would write that sentence if you want to hold someone’s attention, and inspire them to be curious to know more about how you feel (and how you feel about them).

 Now let’s have a look at some important concepts in communication.

 Listening: How well do you listen for the things your partner loves, values, and needs from you?

 Self-Disclosure: What thoughts of your inner world would you like to share with your sweetheart?

 Expressing Observations, Feelings, and Needs: Look at the positive sentiments of the Feelings Wheel again.
 What one or two sentences can you say to your partner, about your partner, about how you feel about your partner, that would spark happiness?

 Lastly, get creative.
 Playfulness is a wonderful conduit for loving expression.
 A beautiful and thoughtful presentation enhances the sentiment of specialness for the experience too.
 Here are some of my favorite ways to play with words:

 Use A Magnetic Poetry Board or Chalkboard